Kalanchoe rotundifolia (Haw.) Haw.

-Kalanchoe rotundifolia is a brittle, succulent plant up to 3.3 feet (1 m) tall.
-It is a common, orange-flowering species with a slender stem.
-It has fleshy, rounded or lobed leaves up to 1 inch (2.5 cm) wide, clustered at the base of erect stems.
-Although the species name "rotundifolia" means "with round leaves", it may have leaves that vary from entire to deeply lobed also from one season to the next and now includes many forms (previously considered independent species).
+Kalanchoe rotundifolia is a succulent plant with fleshy, rounded or lobed leaves clustered at the base of erect, slender stems.
+It grows up to 3.3 feet (1 m) tall.
+Although the species name "rotundifolia" means "with round leaves," it may have leaves that vary from entire to deeply lobed also from one season to the next and now includes many forms (previously considered independent species).
 Flowers are borne in an inflorescence with a long erect stalk.
-The flat-topped inflorescence consists of yellow or orange flowers and often become red and conspicuously twisted when old.
-The flowering period occurs through autumn and early winter.
+The flat-topped inflorescence consists of yellow or orange flowers and often becomes red and conspicuously twisted when old.
+The flowering period occurs through fall and early winter.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.